taschoebli/lab04-fusion-flow/README.md

 There is a [docker-compose](runner/docker-compose/docker-compose.yml) script that, when executed, launches all relevant project in docker.

 ### Accessing the Camunda cockpit
 To have an overview of the processes and the running instances, you have to access the Camunda Cockpits.
+It is suggested to use a private window (Incognito mode) to avoid any caching issues.

 - [Main process](http://localhost:8091/)
 - [Sub process](http://localhost:8097/)